cordial98/cordial.github.io/README.md

 4. Paste the default layout content copied in the first step
 5. Customize the layout as you'd like

-### Customizing Google Analytics code

-Google has released several iterations to their Google Analytics code over the years since this theme was first created.
-If you would like to take advantage of the latest code, paste it into `_includes/head-custom-google-analytics.html` in your Jekyll site.

 ### Overriding GitHub-generated URLs

 Templates often rely on URLs supplied by GitHub such as links to your repository or links to download your project.
 If you'd like to override one or more default URLs: